5 Things to Do Tonight to Lose Weight TomorrowArticle posted in: Lifestyle

 The old weight loss adage that you shouldn’t eat after 9 p.m. is mostly rubbish: If you aren’t going over your caloric intake for the day, eating late won’t make you gain weight.

-But skipping food after dinner isn’t the only pre-bed ritual that can help you lose weight.
+But brushing your teeth immediately after eating isn’t the only pre-bed ritual that can help minimize diet destruction at night.
 Here are five other to-dos that can make bed time do double-duty as weight loss time:

 It’s OK to eat!
 According to the Mayo Clinic, eating five to seven small daily meals including lean protein, healthy fats, whole grains, and fruits and veggies is the best strategy for weight loss—and if you’re spacing those out every couple of hours, eating 60 minutes before bed should be OK.